 How would your life be different

-Lying is the major source of all human stress.
+Lying is a major source of human stress.
 It wears us out, traps us in our minds, and makes us angry, lonely, and depressed.

 Honesty wakes us up, creates intimacy, and reinvigorates our life.
 When we engage honestly with each other, energy that was wasted on making an impression is suddenly available for real creativity, forgiveness, transformation, and love.

 Nothing can substitute for the fun, intensity, and challenge of a live workshop.
 We create a supportive environment for you to experiment with telling the truth while guiding you through the key Radical Honesty skills.

 Questions about our workshops, online courses, and counseling services?
 Book your free info call with John to learn more about Honesty Lab and our offerings.

 (Yes, it can be a little scary to talk to a stranger on the phone in today's culture of texting, so booking your call is the first step in your own direct, experiential honesty practice. - John)